marczaku/104-csharp-oop-basics/5-inheritance/slides/README.md

 Supported by C++, but inherits (pun intended) other problems (more on those later)

 ## Solution 2: Composition over Inheritance
-Instead of inheriting Behaviour, we can Compose behaviours through Components.
+Instead of inheriting behaviour, we can compose behaviours through Components.
 This is what we'll be doing in Unity!

 Instead of:
 - A Dolphin inherits from Fish